 All recommendations are based on my ten day trip to Costa Rica in 2014.
 You should also read my ultimate Costa Rica Backpacker Guide which includes an itinerary for 10 days and tips for how to get around Costa Rica.

-- San José: Hostel Pangeás, they also offer a shuttle pickup service from San José airport (30 min drive) which is highly recommended especially if you arrive during the night.
-It might seem a little dingy, the breakfast they offer in their rooftop bar isn’t the greatest but the vibe during the night up there is quite good.
+Hostel Pangeás – they offer a shuttle pickup service from San José airport (30 min drive) which is highly recommended especially if you arrive during the night.
+It might seem a little dingy.
+The breakfast they offer in their rooftop bar isn’t the greatest but the vibe during the night up there is quite good.
 Shuttle and dorm room cost us CRC 13,800/person.

 - Chocolateria Café: A little pricey for backpacker standards but delicious sandwiches and a mouth-watering selection of cakes and chocolates.
 Good coffee as well.
 (Sandwich & coffee: CRC 6,500)